CAMBI-tech/BciPy/README.md

 # Brain- Computer Interface Codebase
 ------------------------------------

 This is the codebase for BCI suite.
 Designed and written by OHSU and NEU.
+Contributions Welcome!

 ## Features